statgen/pheweb/README.md

 If using a running cluster:

 In `deploy/pheweb-deployment.yaml`, change the Docker image to the one you just created (or make other desired changes).
-Make sure the GCE disk is the one you want with the wanted data - and that there is a correct config.py in the /pheweb directory of the disk.
+Make sure that in `deploy/pheweb-pv.yaml` the GCE disk is the one you want with the wanted data - and that there is a correct config.py in the /mnt/data-disk-ssd/pheweb directory of the disk.
 In a running kubernetes node, mounted disks are at
 `/home/kubernetes/containerized_mounter/rootfs/var/lib/kubelet/plugins/kubernetes.io/gce-pd/mounts/`

-Then
+Then, apply the changes you made:

+`kubectl apply -f deploy/pheweb-pv.yaml` and/or
 `kubectl apply -f deploy/pheweb-deployment.yaml`

 Or if using a new cluster:

-Modify `deploy/pheweb-ingress.yaml` (production) or `deploy/pheweb-ingress-dev.yaml` (preproduction) and `deploy/pheweb-deployment.yaml` as needed.
+Modify `deploy/pheweb-ingress.yaml` (production) or `deploy/pheweb-ingress-dev.yaml` (preproduction), `deploy/pheweb-deployment.yaml` and `deploy/pheweb-pv.yaml` as needed.
 Then

 `kubectl create -f deploy/pheweb-ingress.yaml` or
 `kubectl create -f deploy/pheweb-ingress-dev.yaml` and
+`kubectl create -f deploy/pheweb-pv.yaml` and
 `kubectl create -f deploy/pheweb-deployment.yaml`

 ### 5. Useful commands